saltstack/salt/doc/ref/configuration/master.rst

 Default: ``True``

-A  RunnerClient invoces a MasterMinion which loads the grains of the minion.
+A RunnerClient invokes a MasterMinion, which loads the grains of the minion.
-On busy salt-masters, where runners do not need grains, disabling can reduce load.
+If RunnerClients don't need grains, setting this option to False can reduce load on a busy master.

 .. code-block:: yaml